thetawavegame/thetawave-legacy/README.md

 # To Run

+To run on MacOSX make sure that XCode is installed and change the line in the Cargo.toml file:

+features = ["vulkan"] => features = ["metal"]

-Clone this repository and enter `cargo run` in the root of its directory.
-Currently, there is no metal integration, so it must be run on Windows or Linux.
+Leave everything as is if running on Windows or Linux and enter `cargo run` in the root of the project.

 # Controls